 In the case of many young children, it’s a passing phase and they will grow out of it.

-Behavioural therapy can be effective, especially a form of cognitive behavioural therapy (CBT) known as habit reversal training.
+Behavioural therapy can be effective, especially a form of (CBT) known as habit reversal training.
 It can also be combined with other cognitive therapies.
-These therapies may help you identify what prompts your hair-pulling and to work out strategies to avoid the behaviour.
+These therapies may help someone identify what prompts their hair-pulling and to work out strategies to avoid the behaviour.

 There are also medications that might be helpful, but there is little conclusive research in the area.
 Your doctor will be able to discuss this with you.

 If you think you or your child may have trichotillomania, it’s a good idea to see your doctor.
 You can then get treatment to help you overcome the impact of the condition.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: June 2020